Ryzeson/Running-App/Documentation/project_summary.md

 The purpose of this document is to detail the technology, tools, languages, frameworks, concepts, skills, and any other ideas that I encountered while building this project.
 This document was created mostly for my sake, in order to remember, reference, and solidify all of the many things I learned throughout this process, but will also serve to highlight all the technological facets that this project touches upon.

 # JavaScript
-When I started this project, I made some simple JavaScript games in the past, but this introduced me to more intermediate concepts for the first time.
+When I started this project, I only had a few simple JavaScript projects under my belt.
+This introduced me to more intermediate and advanced concepts for the first time.

 ## Promises and Async/Await

-I don't think it is an exageration to say that promises and async/await calls, along with callbacks, were some of the most challenging programming concepts I ever had to wrap my head around.
+I don't think it is an exaggeration to say that promises and async/await calls, along with callbacks, were some of the most challenging programming concepts I ever had to wrap my head around.
 I knew I had to make an effort to fully understand these, as they are central to the language, but I will admit that they broke my brain many times in the process.
-There is nothing even really that complex about them, but this asynchrnonous paradigm is just so unlike what I have worked with before, that it took me many tries before using them clicked for me.
+There is nothing even really that complex about them, but this asynchronous paradigm is just so unlike what I have worked with before, that it took me many tries before using them clicked for me.

-Inside the folder `learning_examples` are some files that explore what Promises are, how the resolve / reject functionality works, and promises differ from async/await.
+Inside the folder `learning_examples` are some files that explore what Promises are, how the resolve / reject functionality works, and how promises differ from async/await.
 I needed to create these examples to really understand for myself how these concepts work and clear up some misconceptions I had.
-Hoepfully these can help you too, if you are also confused like I was!
+Hopefully these can help you too, if you are also confused like I was!

 Additionally, taking methods that I wrote promises, and rewriting them using the async/await really helped with understanding the differences.
 By doing this, I finally understood the true power and usefulness of async/await.

 # Node + Express
-Express makes it very easy to setup the various routes needed for the node server.
+Express makes it very easy to set up the various routes needed for the node server.
 The biggest initial challenges working with node and express were understanding what data is actually being sent in the request and response variables, why this is a callback, and middleware.

 ## EJS (Embedded JavaScript)
 There were many times where I would want to render a page, but make some slight changes based on information in the server response.
 For example, I wanted to display the user's username on the main page, or display the appropriate error message to the user depending on what went wrong.
 To do this, I decided to use the templating language EJS.
 This also allowed me to adhere to DRY, as I could use EJS to include a header and footer on every page, and I would only need to update the respective header and footer files if I wanted to make any changes, instead of needing to update every file that used them.
 Working with this reminds me very much of PHP, as you can inject backend logic straight into an otherwise purely html page.